tidumarco/feedback_app/README.md

-React app to count feedback from user
+React app to count feedback from user.